-One staightforward check of the trap stiffness calibration is by using Stokes drag on the particle.
+One straightforward check of the trap stiffness calibration is by using Stokes drag on the particle.
 By dragging a particle of known diameter through the liquid at known speed v we have force $F = \gamma v$ .
 One has just to compare the measured force with the expected force.
-As in the trap calibration, the biggest uncertainties in these measurements are the particle diameter and the temperature of the liquid in the optical trap.
-Depending on the laser wavelength, it might heat the liquid.
-As the viscosity is temperature dependent this influences the drag coefficient of the particle and thus the Stokes drag.
+As in the trap calibration, the biggest uncertainties these in particle measurements are the diameter and the temperature of the liquid in the optical trap.
+Depending on the laser wavelength, it might heat liquid. the As the viscosity is temperature dependent this influences the drag coefficient of the particle and thus the Stokes drag.
 Laser induced changes of the temperature around the particle can be detected with sensitive detection especially in the high frequency range of the powerspectra (see question sheet) where the particle is 'freely' diffusing in the optical trap.
+Influence of Bandwidth on Powerspectra